Estimated Reading Time: 5 Minutes

-For many years, lawyers in Costa Rica recommended property buyers to hold property ownership in a corporation.
-I’m not going to get into this now, but you can read up on that here.
-Also, it’s interesting to read what attorney Rick Philps thinks about holding assets in a corporation from now on, click here.
+For those who are uninformed: For many years, lawyers in Costa Rica recommended property buyers to hold property ownership in a corporation.
+I won’t get into this now, but you can read up on that here.
+Also, it’s interesting to read what attorney Rick Philps thinks about holding assets in a corporation from now on; click here.

-Some owners of property in Costa Rica don’t even know that a corporation tax (impuesto a las personas jurĂdicas) was created in December 2011 through tax law No 9024.
+Some property owners, especially those who don’t live here, don’t know that the corporation tax was created in December 2011 through tax law number 9024.

 When and what to pay

-The Corporation Tax Costa Rica has to be paid every year, the first 30 days after January 1st.
-Check here how much.
+The Corporation Tax Costa Rica must be paid annually for the first 30 days after January 1st.
+Active corporations pay a little bit more than inactive ones.
+Check here how much to pay in January 2024.

 Where to pay